snabbco/snabb/README.md

 # RaptorJIT

 RaptorJIT is an experimental fork of LuaJIT.
-Radical changes will be made.
-Lessons will be learned.
-Useful results may follow -- or may not!
+Premise: What would I do if I were only trying to please myself and nobody else?

-You are welcome to join in by sending a Pull Request.
-The more radical the better.
-Shock me! :-)
+Welcome to propose radical changes!
+(Shock me! :-))

 -- Luke Gorrie @lukego